 What could be more enjoyable than a steam train trip around the beautiful Kent coast?
-This circular tour offers the leisurely pace of steam travel without the need to get off the train with glorious views of the White Cliffs and English Channel.
+This tour is perfect for those wanting to enjoy a leisurely lunchtime trip to celebrate the festive season with glorious views of Dover Castle and the English Channel.

 Built for the London & North Eastern Railway, 61306 Mayflower is one of two surviving B1 Class locomotives.